 Listen to members of Peterhouse Choir performing Dowland's "Come Again" & Morley's "My Bonnie Lass" at the 1986 May Week Concert (D.Seifert, D.Nesbit, R.Goodrich Sopranos, R.Mortishire Alto, M.Hammond Tenor, S.Healy, C.Hawkins Bass.
 (Realplayer required)

-A few years ago, in the twentieth anniversary of my final year as Organ Scholar at Peterhouse, I attempted to contact as many choir members as I could.
-This is the latest information I have - some comes from the people themselves and some comes from internet research.
+In 2005 - the twentieth anniversary of my final year as Organ Scholar at Peterhouse - I attempted to contact as many choir members as I could.
+This is the latest information I have although I am aware that it is desperately out of date - some comes from the people themselves and some comes from internet research and was correct at the time.

 Dr Justin Cross (Middle row, First from Left) is a Neuroradiologist at Addenbrookes Hospital